Toggle: English / Spanish

 A keloid will tan darker than the skin around it if exposed to sun during the first year after it forms.
 The darker color may not go away.

 Your doctor will look at your skin to see if you have a keloid.
 A skin biopsy may be done to rule out other types of skin growths (tumors).

 Keloids often do not need treatment.
-If the keloid bothers you, the following things can be done to reduce the size:
+If the keloid bothers you, these things can be done to reduce the size:

-Many of these treatments can cause a larger keloid scar to form.
+Sometimes these treatments cause the keloid scar to become larger.

-Keloids usually are not harmful to your health but they may affect how you look.
-In some cases, they may become smaller, flatter, and less noticeable over time.
+Keloids usually are not harmful to your health, but they may affect how you look.
+Sometimes they become smaller, flatter, and less noticeable over time.

 Call your health care provider if:

-When in the sun, cover a keloid that is forming with a patch or Band-Aid, and by use a sunblock.
-Continue follow these steps for at least 6 months after injury or surgery for an adult, or up to 18 months for a child.
+Continue to follow these steps for at least 6 months after injury or surgery for an adult, or up to 18 months for a child.